jinningwang/new-jinningwang.github.io/_posts/2024-12-11-power-systems-wiki.md

   alt="Typical Frequency Trend for the Loss of a Generating Resource" style="width: 700px; height: auto;">
   <p><em>
-    Typical Frequency Trend for the Loss of a Generating Resource (copied from [2]).
+    Typical Frequency Trend for the Loss of a Generating Resource (from [2]).
      Point A is defined as the pre-disturbance frequency;
      Point C or Nadir is the maximum deviation due to loss of resource;
      Point B is defined as the stabilizing frequency and;